lokanta/lokanta.github.io/_posts/2021-01-21-curious-case.md

 In the book’s introduction, Weingast himself says:

 > *Many of the poems here closely resemble the originals, with shifts here and there of varying degrees.
 Others are more like variations on a classic tune.
 Though these are not literal translations, even in the freest renderings, I do not hear my voice.
-I hear Uppalavanna, Khema, Mahapajapati, Anopama, Patachara, Siha, Dhammadinna, Isidati...*
+I hear Uppalavanna, Khema, Mahapajapati, Anopama, Patachara, Siha, Dhammadinna, Isidati...*<br>
 >Source: The First Free Women